Planting Considerations & Program Details

 - Mark underground utilities.
-An SDOT arborist will contact Washington 811 to mark underground utilities in your planting strip.
-The arborist will return to your site in September and make a decision about your street tree planting request.
+Trees for Seattle will contact Washington 811 to mark underground utilities in your planting strip.
+An SDOT arborist will return to your site in September and make a decision about your street tree planting request.
 The arborist may drive one or more stakes in possible planting locations—please leave these stakes where they are!
 You do not need to be present for these visits.

 - Permit notifications.
 In late September, SDOT will send us all of their street tree decisions and Trees for Seattle will contact all applicants with permitting decisions in early October.
 An approved planting permit is necessary to receive a street tree from us.

 - CALL BEFORE YOU DIG!
 The week before attending the planting workshop, you are responsible for contacting Washington 811 and submitting a ticket to dig your planting hole in the designated location.
 We will provide you a specialized web link for submitting this dig ticket.
+If you prefer to do it over the phone, call 811.
 Note- By the terms of your permit, you must plant the tree in the same location as the stake.

 - Avoid conflicts.
 To avoid future problems, street trees must be planted to the following standards:

 - 3 ½ feet back from the face of the curb